MicrosoftDocs/entra-docs/docs/identity-platform/howto-convert-app-to-be-multi-tenant.md

 ![Diagram which illustrates a user's consent to a single-tier app.](./media/howto-convert-app-to-be-multi-tenant/consent-flow-single-tier.svg)

-This consent experience is affected by the permissions requested by the application.
+The permissions requested by the application affect the consent experience.
 The Microsoft identity platform supports two kinds of permissions;

 - **Delegated**: This permission grants an application the ability to act as a signed in user for a subset of the things the user can do.
 For example, you can grant an application the delegated permission to read the signed in user’s calendar.
 - **App-only**: This permission is granted directly to the identity of the application.
 For example, you can grant an application the app-only permission to read the list of users in a tenant, regardless of who is signed in to the application.

-Some permissions can be consented to by a regular user, while others require a tenant administrator’s consent.
+Regular users can consent to some permissions, while others require a tenant administrator’s consent.

 To learn more about user and admin consent, see [Configure the admin consent workflow](/entra/identity/enterprise-apps/configure-admin-consent-workflow).